-The first two blog posts in this series have shown the importance of recognizing elder abuse in our aging population.
+The first two blog posts in this series have shown the importance of recognising elder abuse in our ageing population.

 Divorce is the dissolution of marriage.
 This legal phrase essentially means that the law recognises that you are no longer married, and therefore do not have the corresponding rights and obligations associated with marriage.

 This month we will be focusing on an important issue in Estate Planning – elder abuse.
 As our population ages it is becoming more and more important to protect the interests of older age groups not just physically, but financially and emotionally.